skalekarr/report-card/README.md

-In order to successfully run this seed, you will need to have node installed on your machine.
+In order to successfully run this project, you will need to have node installed on your machine.

 * Install project dependencies: `npm i`
 * To start the application: `npm start`